 In The Desert

-Alexis Kennedy, who founded Failbetter Games and created Fallen London, has a concept he calls ‘fires in the desert‘.
+Failbetter Games, creators of Fallen London, have the concept of ‘fires in the desert‘.
 Much of the content in Fallen London is delivered in storylets, little chains of events.
 An event says ‘this thing happens to your character now’.
 Later, perhaps, you’ll encounter another event in that chain, saying that another thing happens to your character.
 But it is entirely up to you, the player, how your character got from the first event to the second event.
 Fires in the desert — the bright points of light are well defined by the game.
 The journey between points of light is obscure and left to the imagination.

 In The Mind